clojusc/clj-starlanes/README.md

 ## Background [&#x219F;](#contents)

 *Star Trader* was a BASIC game written by Dave Kaufman and published by the "People's Computer Company" in 1974.
-It seems to have been written in 1973, however.
+Despite that publication date, though, it actually seems to have been written in 1973 (based on scaps of information gathered when researching the game's origins).

 Over the years, it was copied and then heavily modified, morphing into what became *Star Lanes* by the late 70s and early 80s.
 (Note that some *Star Lanes*